 Chair and Board President

-Maggie Walker is a design and art consultant and civic volunteer who co-founded Social Venture Partners with her husband, Doug Walker.
+Maggie Walker is a design and art consultant and civic volunteer who co-founded Social Venture Partners.

 In addition to her service with Global Partnerships, she is president of the Seattle Art Museum board, president-elect of the Seattle Foundation Board and chair of its Planning Committee, president of the board of the Museum of History and Industry, chair of the Bullitt Foundation board of directors, co-chair of the Prosperity Partnership's Cultural Task Force, and board member of the University of Washington Foundation .
 Among her many former leadership positions in nonprofits, she is a past president of the Board of Trustees of the Henry Art Gallery, past chair of the Woodland Park Zoological Society's board of directors, past chair of the board of the Washington Women's Foundation and past chair of ARTFAIR SEATTLE.
 She is also past vice president of the board of Washington Audubon and Seattle Children's Home.
-She and Doug are also chairing the Campaign for Lake Union Park.
-They share a commitment to the environment, education and the arts.
+She chairs the Campaign for Lake Union Park and has a commitment to the environment, education and the arts.